FDA looking into reports of hair loss, suicidal thoughts in people using popular drugs for diabetes and weight loss | KRDO

 For months, European regulators have also been investigating the risk of suicidal thoughts in people taking these medications, although it’s not clear whether the medicines caused the events or whether they may be linked to other underlying conditions.

-Novo Nordisk, which makes a number of the GLP-1 agonists, said in a statement Wednesday that patient safety is its top priority.
-The company said it works closely with the FDA to monitor safety and is aware of the reports of side effects.
+Novo Nordisk and Eli Lilly, which make a number of the GLP-1 agonists, said in statements that patient safety is their top priority and that they are working closely with the FDA to monitor safety.

-“Novo Nordisk stands behind the safety and efficacy of all of our GLP-1RA medicines when they are used as indicated and when they are taken under the care of a licensed healthcare professional.”

 The-CNN-Wire